wulffern/wulff.no/pages/01.home/default.md

   ["Til Ungdommen"](https://en.wikipedia.org/wiki/Til_Ungdommen)

 ##Mission in life
-- Try to ensure that my kids grow up into happy adults
+- Try to ensure that my kids grow up into robust, content adults

 ##Links
 - [The old www.wulff.no